How to Improve Patient Satisfaction: 5 Tips

 Online patient portals are convenient for distributing personalized health information (test results, radiology images, etc.).
 Linking reliable, evidence-based scientific resources to your hospital’s website can help patients understand their health data.

-Patients are more likely to respond to surveys and be on time for appointments if forms are able to be filled out online.
-Making it easier for patients to be involved in their care improves outcomes and reduces facility spending.
+Tip: Patients are more likely to respond to surveys and be on time for appointments if forms are able to be filled out online.

 4. Optimize Staff Morale